 Loss of product-market fit is the main reason for the failure of most startups and new products.
 Therefore, experts emphasize that the launch of any product should be only after ensuring that the product is compatible with the market because failure will be certain if otherwise.

 Why do you need the product-market fit?
-You need product-market fit because no product will spread to the market and be accepted by customers unless the product is fit to the market.
+You need to have a product-market fit because no product will spread to the market and be accepted by customers unless the product is fit to the market.

 This article will show you the main concepts regarding product-market fit.
 Also, it will show you why you need the product-market fit?
 Moreover, why is this prerequisite for the success of any startup or new product?
 Let’s get started